SamuelMacKay/books-and-scrolls/README.md

 }
 ```
 #### Bug 3
-- If the title, author or author doesnt have any spaces, but is capped out on the word count, the word will stretch out over the card.
+- If the title, author or genre doesnt have any spaces, but is capped out on the character count, the word will stretch out over the card.
-- made a new class with a CSS style to truncate long words, and added a tool tip that reveals the whole word when overed over
+- made a new class with a CSS style to truncate long words.

 Old code:
 ```
 <div class="card-content">
                             <span class="card-title activator grey-text text-darken-4">
-                                <h4 class="tooltipped" data-position="top" data-tooltip="{{ review.title.title() }}">{{ review.title.title() }}<i class="fas fa-chevron-up right"></i></h4>
                             </span>
                             <p><strong>Author:</strong> {{ review.author.title() }}</p>
                             <p><strong>Genre:</strong> {{ review.genre.capitalize() }}</p>